-Dicamba is a powerful and volatile herbicide that has a tendency to drift, damaging other farmers’ crops.
-For this reason, dicamba was not approved for on-crop use until late 2016, after Monsanto and German chemical company BASF developed new formulations of the herbicide that would (ostensibly) be less prone to drift.
+Dicamba is a powerful and volatile herbicide that has a tendency to move offsite, reducing other farmers’ crop yields.
+For this reason, dicamba was not approved for on-crop use until late 2016, after Monsanto and German chemical company BASF developed new formulations of the herbicide that would (ostensibly) be less prone to volatilize.

 According to the Purdue Plant & Pest Diagnostic Laboratory, signs of dicamba crop damage may include: